-In this course you are going to learn about how to make history in the twenty-first century.
-The digital revolution has radically transformed what it means to ‘do history’ and these days you can travel — online — just about anywhere and anytime in the past!
+In this course you will learn about how to make history in the twenty-first century.
+The digital revolution has radically transformed what it means to ‘do history’, and these days you can travel — online — just about anywhere and anytime in the past!
 To help you with your adventures we are going to equip you with a working definition of ‘history’ and an expansive understanding of what an archive can be; where you can get them and why they matter.

 Module 1: What is history and what is an archive?

-Module 2: How are archives made, collected and preserved
+Module 2: How are archives made, collected and preserved?

 This course is recommended for:

-Dr Kiera Lindsey is an award-winning historian who published her first speculative biography, The Convict’s Daughter, with leading trade publisher Allen & Unwin in 2016.
-Lindsey will publish her second speculative biography based on the colonial artist, Adelaide Ironside, in 2021.
+Kiera is an award-winning historian, who published her first speculative biography, The Convict’s Daughter, with leading trade publisher Allen & Unwin in 2016.
+She is due to publish her second speculative biography based on the colonial artist, Adelaide Ironside, in 2021.